-Udalls Cove is home to a wide variety of wildlife including egrets, herons, ducks, geese, and swans; mammals such as muskrat and raccoons (and even an occasional fox); toads, frogs and salamanders; turtles; and many kinds of fish.
-Osprey – huge fish eagles that nest nearby – use the area for fishing.
+Udalls Cove is home to a wide variety of wildlife including egrets, herons, ducks, geese, and swans; mammals such as muskrat, raccoons, fox, and even coyotes; toads, frogs and salamanders; turtles; and many kinds of fish.
+Osprey – large "fish eagles" that nest nearby – use the area for fishing.

 Prior to the 1950's, the area between Douglaston and Great Neck north of the Long Island Railroad was sparsely developed.
 Two small boatyards at the northern end of Little Neck Parkway, at what is now called Virginia Point, were surrounded by salt marsh.
 During the 1950's and 1960's many more houses were built, and plans were even made for a golf course to be built on filled wetlands.
 At the same time, the wooded uplands were being whittled away also, as development encroached from all sides.
 To make matters worse, the remaining marshlands and woods had become dump sites, littered with garbage, demolition debris and even wrecked cars.